LAAF 2026 proves home is where the art is

 “LAAF is proud to be a platform that gives artists the space to tell their stories.
 Through art and storytelling, we create a space for our audience for reflection and conversation exploring the ‘what; behind the artist’s story and how it reflects upon their own.”

-The festival will present the world premiere performance of the hugely anticipated second album from the UK’s Tamsin Elliott and Egypt’s Tarek Elazhary at Liverpool Philharmonic Hall’s Music Room on Friday, 24 July.
+And the festival will present the world premiere performance of the hugely anticipated second album from the UK’s Tamsin Elliott and Egypt’s Tarek Elazhary at Liverpool Philharmonic Hall’s Music Room on Friday, July 24.

 Elliott and Elazhary (pictured, top) explore the intriguing parallels and idiosyncrasies of Egyptian Maqam and English folk traditions in a captivating fusion of songs, tunes and textures.